garysassano/serverless-otlp-forwarder/docs/concepts/architecture.md

 ```

 {: .note }
-The policy includes permissions for Secrets Manager operations (for collector credentials) and X-Ray API operations (required for sending telemetry to AWS Application Signals).
+The policy includes permissions for Secrets Manager operations (for collector credentials) and X-Ray API operations (required for sending telemetry to AWS Application Signals OTLP endpoint).

 ## Monitoring and Observability
 {: .text-delta }